 What if I don't live in the Albany area?

-If you are interested in joining our congregation but live further Upstate, in central or western New York, in the Berkshires, or in southern Vermont, there may still be a place for you in our group.
+If you are interested in joining our congregation but live further Upstate, in central New York, in the Berkshires, or in southern Vermont, there may still be a place for you in our group.
 We do expect a commitment from you, even if you can't attend meetings or events all the time.
 We encourage satellite members to volunteer time via work that can be done online.